FrancisRussell/ferrous-actions/README.md

   that the command line is hashed to produce the cache key so changes will cause a tool to be rebuilt from scratch.

+When invoked via Ferrous actions, `cargo install` will execute in a different directory to the current one.
+The aim here is to avoid either a `rust-toolchain.toml` or a Rustup override changing the compiler used to compile the binary.

 ### Getting annotations from cargo build, check or clippy

 When the `build`, `check` or `clippy` Cargo subcommands are run via Ferrous actions,